 What’s the price of InDesign CC?

-The cheapest way to buy InDesign CC is through the Single App InDesign plan, which at time of writing costs £19.97 / $20.99 / AU$29.99 per month on an annual plan, and will give you just InDesign, plus 100GB of cloud storage, Adobe Portfolio, Adobe Fonts, and Adobe Spark.
+The cheapest way to buy InDesign CC is through the Single App InDesign plan, which usually costs £19.97 / $20.99 / AU$29.99 per month on an annual plan, and will give you just InDesign, plus 100GB of cloud storage, Adobe Portfolio, Adobe Fonts, and Adobe Spark.

 InDesign discounts for teachers and students